bcho892/Flappy-Bird-DE0-CV/doc/specs.md

 -   **Scroll speed**: Input from FSM that determines how fast the pipes will scroll

--   **R Offset**: How far the start of the pipe is from the start of the right of the screen
+-   **L Offset**: How far the start of the pipe is from the start of the screen

 -   **Pipe Index**: Randomly generated number to index a height from the random height vector